-Transport and Plant: This area of expenditure is over budget budget by 21%, this is due the inflation pressures experienced in 2022/23 having a significant impact on the cost of parts and servicing of motor vehicles in both operation and non-operational fleet vehicles.
+Transport and Plant: This area of expenditure is under budget by 5%, this is mainly due to a significant reduction in fuel costs compared to that budgeted and reductions in vehicle insurance.
+The Authority is still continuing to see inflationary impacts on the cost of parts and servicing of motor vehicles in both operational and non-operational fleet vehicles.

-Supplies and Services: This area of expenditure is under budget by 19%, this has been mainly due to the delay in moving some ICT projects and services to the cloud during 2022/23 as well as the continued hybrid approach to remote working resulting in a continued reduction in office expenses and staff travel expenditure.
-The Service also carried out another comprehensive spending review in 2022/23 which has helped eliminate some of the budget deficit in employee costs.
+Supplies and Services: This area of expenditure is under budget by 30%, this has been mainly due to the delay in Local Government audit and delays in moving some ICT projects and services to the cloud during 2023/24 as well as the continued hybrid approach to remote working resulting in a continued reduction in office expenses and staff travel expenditure.